 Concluding Remarks and Beginning of Olympic Marathon Races

 The Greek victory marked one of the decisive events of world history because it kept an Eastern power (the Persians) from conquering what is now Europe.
 The victory gave the Greeks incredible confidence in themselves, their government and their culture.

 In the two centuries that followed, the Greek culture spread across much of the known world.
 It made Europe possible and in affect won for civilization the opportunity to develop its own economic life.

-At the 1908 Olympic Games in London, the marathon distance was changed to 26 miles to cover the ground from Windsor Castle to White City stadium, with 385 yards added on so the race could finish in front of King Edward VII’s royal box.
+At the 1908 Olympic Games in London, the marathon distance was changed to 26 miles in order to cover the ground from Windsor Castle to White City stadium, with 385 yards added on so the race could finish in front of King Edward VII’s royal box.
 After 16 years of extremely heated discussion, this 26.2 mile distance was established at the 1924 Olympics in Paris as the official marathon distance.